artkoder/cat-weather-new/docs/weather.md

 This document describes the weather feature set for the Telegram scheduler bot.

+For an overview of project-level releases and database requirements, refer to the [CHANGELOG](../CHANGELOG.md).

 Weather for each city is queried from the Open-Meteo API approximately every 30 minutes and stored in the `weather_cache` table.
 The bot logs both the raw HTTP response and the parsed weather information.
 The request looks like: